 Another interesting definition is that AI is “A field of study that gives computers the ability to learn without being explicitly programmed.”

 One of the key points of AI is that you do not need to explicitly program algorithms.
 Algorithms are certainly used, but they’re not designed for an explicit solution of a distinct problem.
 The machines can learn, and they use data to do so.

-Here’s a more expansive look at the various areas where AI is being used and advanced:
+Areas where AI is being used and advanced:

 - Human emotions: Analysing facial features, reacting to human emotions, identifying criminals

 - Natural language processing: Contextual understanding, generation, translation, transcription

 - Visual and image processing: Visual emotions, activity recognition, object recognition

 - Negotiation: Negotiate and understand negotiation processes, consider cultural factors